claudielarouche/claudielarouche/_dev-projects/remaining-work-time-tracker.md

 <div class="workday-tracker">
   <p>
     Enter the working periods you have planned for today.
+Do not include your lunch break.
     The tracker combines them with the current time to show how much working time is left in your day.
   </p>

   <div id="workday-periods" class="workday-periods" aria-live="polite">